jmlp-131092/mp-mansory.js/README.md

 # mp-mansory.js
 jQuery plugin to create mansory galleries using bootstrap grid-system.
+Simple and easy.